At a glance

 Earthworms keep soils healthy - they improve its fertility and ability to store carbon by mixing in dead plant material, and their burrows increase the amount of air and water that can enter.

-We don't yet understand how human activities such as planting schemes, moving topsoil and adding fertilisers affects soils and earthworms, especially in gardens and other urban green spaces.
-Earthworm Watch will study how these factors affect the ability of earthworms to create healthy soils.
+The Earthworm Watch project studied how human activities such as planting schemes, moving topsoil and adding fertilisers affects soils and earthworms, especially in gardens and other urban green spaces.

 - Victoria Burton, PhD student